KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

 Not all universes are material.
 Some exist as **nested structures**
-within the consciousness layers of larger universes.
+within the awareness layers of larger universes.

 These are not metaphors or illusions,
 but **genuinely existing worlds**
-that use consciousness as substrate rather than matter.
+that use awareness as substrate rather than matter.

 ---